kalicalendar/community-calendar/README.md

 - find short information about the organizations and links to their websites.

-DEVELOPER STORY </br>
+DEVELOPER STORIES </br>
 As developers we want to..

 - use the rails calendar helper instead of whole APIs to be able to learn more.

-- add the organizors as admin manually instead of setting up a whole log-in-system.
+- add the organizations as admin manually instead of setting up a whole log-in-system.

 NEXT STEPS </br>